Bunker Hill Superfund Site

-Big Creek Repository originally opened under the U.S. Army Corps of Engineers for handling immediate-need contaminated soil during the earliest days of the Basin cleanup.
+Big Creek Repository originally opened under the US Army Corps of Engineers for handling immediate-need contaminated soil during the earliest days of the CDA Basin cleanup.
 After that, the state of Idaho operated the site to accept wastes from remediation cleanup activities and ICP permit holders.
 In 2013 the CDA Trust took over operations.
 The site is located east of Kellogg and continues to accept both BPRP and ICP-generated waste from the Upper Basin region.

 Lower Burke Canyon Repository

-Lower Burke Canyon is slated for construction starting in 2014.
-A two-year site-selection process with the Technical Leadership Group and Upper Basin citizens resulted in DEQ’s selection of the Osburn Tailings Impoundment in Osburn and “Star” now Lower Burke Canyon Tailings Impoundment in Wallace (Burke) as two potential sites.
+Lower Burke Canyon Repository is slated for construction starting in 2014.
+A 2-year site-selection process with the Technical Leadership Group and Upper Basin citizens resulted in DEQ’s selection of the Osburn Tailings Impoundment in Osburn and “Star” now Lower Burke Canyon Tailings Impoundment in Wallace (Burke) as two potential sites.
 In 2012 and 2013, nearby residents were invited through mail and door-to-door efforts and then engaged in the project design process.

-The CDA Trust is the lead for developing Lower Burke Canyon Repository with EPA oversight and in coordination with DEQ.
+The CDA Work Trust is the lead for developing Lower Burke Canyon Repository with EPA oversight and in coordination with DEQ.

 East Mission Flats Repository

 East Mission Flats Repository is located in Cataldo and accepts both ICP and remediation cleanup-generated waste.
-Learn more about the East Mission Flats Repository on US EPA's website.
+Learn more about the East Mission Flats Repository on EPA's website.

 Water Treatment Endowment Fund